Naomi1122/CASA0016/README.md

 ## Future Development
 * Better outter cases
 * uploaded through Lora to the Things network and to set alarm and visualise through phones.
+* Add more devices for different rooms in the building.

 ## Reference
 1. https://learn.adafruit.com/adafruit-sgp30-gas-tvoc-eco2-mox-sensor